Scroll through this page to find an archive of material related to Lewis Hyde and his work.

 Biology of Story

 A dozen talks recorded for the “Biology of Story,” an interactive documentary from filmmaker Amnon Buchbinder and producer Geneviève Appleton.
-The talks touch on matters from Lewis Hyde’s book, Common as Air, Trickster Makes ThisWorld, and The Gift.
-The full list with links can be found here.
+The talks touch on matters from my book, Common as Air, Trickster Makes This World, and The Gift.

 The Longest Line:

-a Report on an Election Disaster
+The Longest A Report on an Election Disaster

 On election day 2004, the little town of Gambier, Ohio, the home of Kenyon College, had the longest voting line in the United States with citizens waiting up to eleven hours to cast their ballots.
 In the weeks that followed, the students in Lewis Hyde’s creative writing class became investigative reporters and produced a pamphlet describing what had happened.
 This is their report.
-(PDF)
+PDF

 Dr. Martin Luther King & the Alcatel Commercial